Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/Theory.md

 \ddot{q}_{cmd} = 0
 $$

-This logic guarantees that the manipulator strictly adheres to maximum mechanical stress tolerances during emergency interventions, while resting perfectly stationary once the kinetic energy has been safely dissipated.
+This logic guarantees that the manipulator strictly adheres to maximum mechanical stress tolerances during emergency interventions, while resting completely stationary once the kinetic energy has been safely dissipated.